matthewfoucher/Cube-Game--working-title-/README.txt

 NPCs:

-Wizard – Wears a wizard hat.
+Wizard â€“ Wears a wizard hat.
 Funny man.
 Being a cube stripped him of his magic, though.
 He has a quest for the player to find his wand that he dropped in the dragon cave.

-Peasant – Wears a cloth hat.
+Peasant â€“ Wears a cloth hat.
 Makes sarcastic, snarky, fourth wall-breaking comments that critique the concept of the game.
 Has a conspiracy that since the only recognizable attribute is silly hats, someone could be in disguise and be up to no good.

-Knight – Wears a knight helmet and holds a sword.
+Knight â€“ Wears a knight helmet and holds a sword.
 Serious man. . .
 Or so it seems.

-Smith – Has glasses and holds a hammer.
+Smith â€“ Has glasses and holds a hammer.
 Talks like a funny dwarf.
 If the player can collect the correct materials for him, he can build an EPIC sword that can actually hurt the dragon.
 The smith hates the Dovahkiid, as he believes that he was really a false prophet and wants him dead.
 Likewise, he idolizes the Dovahkube as the new savior.

-Thief – Seemingly a lonely cube.
+Thief â€“ Seemingly a lonely cube.
 Asks the player to leave him alone.

-Three-Headed Dragon – 3 dragons of legend fused together by an evil wizard.
+Three-Headed Dragon â€“ 3 dragons of legend fused together by an evil wizard.
 They immediately kill the wizard for putting them together, and, since there is no other wizard powerful enough to revert it, they are stuck together forever.
 The 3 heads are all distinct, and hate each other.
 The main one used to be able to